Sterling Silver Fork Tines Reshaped and Polished

 All of these knives arrived with the knife blade pushed out of the handle.
 This is most often caused by putting your sterling handled knives in the dishwasher or soaking your knives in very hot water for an extended period of time.
 Never put sterling handled knives in the dishwasher.

-To be repaired the knife blade must be removed from the handle and start fresh filling the handle with pitch.
+To be repaired the knife blade must be removed from the handle and all the pitch removed from the handle to start fresh.
+The handles are refilled with pitch.
 I do solder the juncture of the knife blade to the handle for a more attractive finished look.
 Then the sterling knife handles are polished.
+I simplified the description of the repair, but reality is that this is a very messy, dirty smelly process.

 For these antique carving forks, the clip-like fixture on the back was removed as requested by the customer.
 This modification made these carving forks more usable and more modern in appearance.
 The original steel carving fork was polished to remove rust and pitting.
 Extra care was taken to protect the mother of pearl handle (top) and celluloid plastic handle (bottom).